Raiziel/Raiziel.github.io/README.md

 🎵 **Music Player** — Paste any YouTube video or playlist URL and listen while you work

-ℓ **LaTeX** - Render math equations that are friendly supported by KaTeX and LaTeX
+ 🟰 **LaTeX** - Render math equations that are friendly supported by KaTeX and LaTeX